Big Bad Beetleborgs: Season 2

-At the start of Season 2, Nukus has challenged the Beetleborgs.
-Despite Art's warning that Nukus is too powerful, they face him anyway.
-Nukus quickly wipes them out, destroying their Beetleborgs armor, weapons, and powers in one fell swoop.
+After the Beetleborgs destroy Borgslayer and the Magnavores, Nukus has challenged them.
+Despite Art's warning that Nukus is too powerful, the Beetleborgs face him anyway, and Nukus quickly wipes them out, destroying their armor, weapons, and powers in one fell swoop.

-These events lead directly into the second season, called Beetleborgs Metallix.
-Nukus discovers that his creator is actually Art's incarcerated brother Les Fortunes.
-Nukus busts Les out of prison and uses some of Les' drawings to summon his own group of villains called the Crustaceans.
+Nukus soon discovers that his creator is actually Art's incarcerated brother, Les Fortunes.
+He subsequently busts Les out of prison and uses some of Les' drawings to summon his own group of villains called the Crustaceans.
 Les now serves Nukus by creating new monsters for him to use.
-In response to the rise of the Crustaceans, Art creates new powers, armor, vehicles, and weapons, which Flabber then brings to life again for the kids, who rechristen themselves as Beetleborgs Metallix, hence the title.
+In response, Art creates new powers, armor, vehicles, and weapons, which Flabber then brings to life again for the kids, who rechristen themselves as the Beetleborgs Metallix.

-The battle between the Beetleborgs and the Crustaceans would later escalate after the Fortunes brothers unburied a time capsule containing the Lost Comic; a story both brothers worked on when they were children.
-Said story featured the Astral Sword that could summon and control the all-mighty Roboborg, if one manages to gather the eight Astral Coins.
+The battle between the Beetleborgs and the Crustaceans would later escalate after the Fortunes brothers dig up a time capsule containing the Lost Comic; a story both brothers worked on when they were children which featured the Astral Sword that could summon and control the all-mighty Roboborg if one manages to gather the eight Astral Coins.
 Nukus summons his own evil team of Borgs from the Lost Comic called the Mantrons, while the Beetleborgs are reinforced by the Astral Borgs.
-After many battles, the Beetleborgs finally get their hands on the Astral Sword and all eight coins, using it to summon Roboborg, who, soon after, demonstrates his powers by sending the Mantrons back to the Lost Comic.
+After many battles, the Beetleborgs finally get their hands on the Astral Sword and all eight coins, using it to summon Roboborg, who demonstrates his powers by sending the Mantrons back to the Lost Comic.

 To fight Roboborg, the Crustaceans eventually created their own giant robot named Boron, while Nukus and Vilor gain upgraded Mega forms.
 Boron could be summoned and controlled with the Astral Axe.
 As a response to Nukus' and Vilor's new Mega forms, the Beetleborgs were given an upgrade by Roboborg who fused their Metallix powers with their original powers creating the Mega Spectra Beetleborgs.
-Vilor's "mega" form did not last long and he quietly returned to his original look without explanation.
-However, Mega Nukus retained his upgraded look.
+Vilor's "mega" form did not last long, and he quietly returns to his original look without explanation while Mega Nukus retained his upgraded look.

-The series concluded with the Beetleborgs gaining the enemy Boron as an ally, stripping Nukus of his greatest weapon during the fight against Repgillian.
-Les Fortunes makes the decision to return willingly to Charterville Prison, disabling Nukus' ability to create new monsters out of illustrations.
+The series concluded with the Beetleborgs gaining the enemy Boron as an ally, stripping Nukus of his greatest weapon during the fight against Repgillian, while Les Fortunes willingly decides to return to Charterville Prison, disabling his ability to create new monsters out of illustrations.